Another Campaign Donor Gets A Top Ambassadorship, But That's Par For The Course

 Johnson was the Trump campaign's finance chairman.
 Appointing an NFL team owner is not without precedent.
 President Obama named Dan Rooney, the owner of the Pittsburgh Steelers and a campaign booster, as ambassador to Ireland in 2009.

-The Court of St. James's is a far-more high profile position than Ireland, but the post has been a prominent landing spot for top campaign donors in the past, including for Obama.
+The Court of St. James's is a far more high-profile position than Ireland, but the post has been a prominent landing spot for top campaign donors in the past, including for Obama.

 In fact, in the U.S.'s more than 200-year history, just one person has been a career diplomat.
 For trivia lovers, that was Raymond Seitz, appointed by George H.W.
 Bush in 1991.

-Obama appointed Louis Susman, a former managing director of Citigroup and an Obama campaign donor, to the post in 2009.
-And the current ambassador to the U.K., is Matthew Barzun, another Obama campaign donor and volunteer.
+Obama appointed Louis Susman, a former managing director of Citigroup and Obama campaign donor, to the post in 2009.
+And the current ambassador to the U.K. is Matthew Barzun, another Obama campaign donor and volunteer.

 Seitz was the deputy chief of mission at the embassy for years.
 It's the No. 2 post.
-Britain generally does it differently, sending their top lifelong diplomats to the U.S. and other important countries.
+Britain generally does it differently, sending its top lifelong diplomats to the U.S. and other important countries.

 But even though many U.S. campaign donors are picked for plum ambassadorships, the U.S. has top career diplomats, those DCMs, in those key places.

-This reporter in 2013 looked into the history of the different kinds of ambassadors both sides assign when Vanity Fair magazine editor Anna Wintour was being discussed as a potential ambassador to the U.K.:
+This reporter in 2013 looked into the history of the different kinds of ambassadors both sides assign, when Vanity Fair magazine editor Anna Wintour was being discussed as a potential ambassador to the U.K.:

 " 'It often is sort of a joke in London diplomatic circles,' said Erik Goldstein, a professor at Boston University who specializes in British foreign policy and who lived in England when Seitz was ambassador.

-Note: A previous version of this story misspelled some references to Peter Westmacott's last name as Westamacott.